Our Chapter's Mentors

 Jim graduated from Grand Valley University with a degree in Economics and Business Administration.
 He has 40 years of banking experience.
 His past responsibilities have included: Project Management, design, programming and implementation of new software systems, Analysis of Corporate Risk, Strategic Planning, Budgeting, Consulting, Government Relations, Lending, Public Speaking, Economic Forecasting, Investment Management, Accounting and Corporate Governance.

 Bob Kasprzak: Business Plans & Strategies, Industrial Marketing, Non-Profit Associations, Administration

-A South Bend native, Bob has a diverse background in the industrial sector, as well as in Not-for-profit association management.
+A South Bend native, Bob has a diverse background in the industrial sector, as well as in Not-for-Profit association management.
 With a BS degree in Mathematics and Physics from the University of Dayton, and PhD level course work in Mathematics at the University of Notre Dame, Bob started his industrial career in the engineering department of a manufacturer of industrial equipment.
 Subsequent assignments included Market Research, Product Sales & Marketing, and general management.
-Bob served as Vice President of Sales and Marketing for an industry leading manufacturing of conveyor equipment.
+Bob served as Vice President of Sales and Marketing for an industry leading manufacturer of conveyor equipment.
 In 1997, Bob founded a consulting company to serve the needs of the conveying industry.
 His assignments included acquisitions evaluation, strategic planning, sales training and market research.
 In 2003, Bob switched careers and became CEO of the Gaylord Michigan Chamber of Commerce.
-After his reitrement, Bob returned to the Michiana area.
+After his retirement, Bob returned to the Michiana area.